wxyz-abcd/node-haxball/README.md

 <h2 id="docs">📰 Mini-Documentation</h2>

 - Library constructor(object, config): Initializes the library with given parameters.
 This constructor is only for browsers & custom environments.
   - object: These are objects/functions that directly affect the core functionalities.
-You should usually pass "document.window" here, because most of these objects reside there.
+You should usually pass "window" here, because most of these objects reside there.
     - setTimeout, clearTimeout, setInterval, clearInterval, requestAnimationFrame, cancelAnimationFrame,  (if you are on a custom environment such as NW.js or Electron, these functions should be binded to browser's window object before being passed on.)
     - console, performance, crypto,  (browser's window object should have these objects as well.)
     - RTCPeerConnection, RTCIceCandidate, RTCSessionDescription, WebSocket, XMLHttpRequest,  (these classes are used by Haxball for communication, browser's window object should have these classes as well.)